 The most famous limestone formations in New Zealand has to be the Pancake Rocks.
 These rocks that resemble stacked pancakes have formed over 30 million years.
 As dead marine creatures sink to the seabed, they have been covered by soft mud and clay many times over.
 The seabed then rose to the surface due to earthquakes.
 Between the pancake rocks are the blowholes where water shoots up into the sky.

 The pancake rocks are pretty easy to find along the West Coast “Coast Road”, well signposted in the small town of Punakaiki.
 A boardwalk takes you through the rocks for a close view taking around 20 minutes to complete.

-An overhanging cliff with defined layers, a waterfall and a blowhole are what awaits down a stairway to the beach.
+An overhanging cliff with defined layers, a waterfall and blowhole are what await down a stairway to the beach.
 You can fully explore the beach when the tide is out.
 Only taking 15 mins to walk, there’s no reason not to have a look.
-This track is along the Coast Road about 3km from the visitor centre.
+This track is along the Coast Road about 3km (1.8 miles) from the visitor centre.
 Find out more about the Truman Track on the Department of Conservation (DoC) website.

 Not too far from the Punakaiki visitor centre, Punakaiki Cavern is your chance to see a few glowworms when the sun goes down.
 You’ll also see stalactites.
 The cavern literally takes 30 seconds to walk from the entrance to the caves, so how long you spend in the caves is up to you.

 This gentle 1-hour stroll along the river has lookouts over the river, forest and looming limestone cliffs.
 Start this track from the Pororari River bridge.